One China principle: Taiwan

-Realizing the reunification of the motherland through peaceful means is in the best interests of compatriots on both sides of the Taiwan Straits.
-The country will make the greatest sincerity and efforts to achieve peaceful reunification.

-After the peaceful reunification of the country, Taiwan can implement a system different from that of the mainland and enjoy a high degree of autonomy.

 Position on the Republic of China

-The White Paper of the Government of the People's Republic of China states that the Chinese people, under the leadership of the Chinese Communist Party, overthrew the "Republic of China" government in Nanjing and established the People's Republic of China on 1 October 1949.
+The White Paper of the Government of the People's Republic of China states that the Chinese people, led by the Chinese Communist Party, overthrew the "Republic of China" government in Nanjing and established the People's Republic of China on 1 October 1949.
 The government of the People's Republic of China became the only legitimate government in China.
 The paper states that "Since the Kuomintang ruling group retreated to Taiwan, although its regime continues to use the names of 'Republic of China' and 'Government of the Republic of China', it has long lost the right to exercise national sovereignty on behalf of China and has always been only a local authority on Chinese territory."

-Since the 1980s, the government of the People's Republic of China, news media, and publishing organizations have a series of regulations, including prohibitions, when using terms related to government agencies, personnel identities, laws and regulations of the Republic of China.
-These are so-called Taiwan-related terms.
+Since the 1980s, the government of the People's Republic of China, news media, and publishing organizations have a series of regulations, including prohibitions, when using terms related to government agencies, personnel identities, laws and regulations of the Republic of China; These are called Taiwan-related terms.
 Specifically: